YourAima/alx-system_engineering-devops/0x00-shell_basics/README.md

 Command to delete a directory: `rm -rf /tmp/my_first_directory/`
 Commmand to change the directory to the previous one: `cd -`
 Command to list all files in current, parent, /boot directories in a long format: `ls -la . .. /boot`
+Command to show the type of a file: `file /tmp/iamafile`